aboutcode-org/purldb/docs/source/how-to-guides/index.rst

 How-To-Guides
 =============

-Here are the various how-to guides across various purldb projects to guide you through specific use cases:
+Here are the various how-to guides for various purldb modules designed to guide you through specific use cases:

 .. toctree::